readium/architecture/README.md

-# readium-next
+# readium-2
-A repo for storing strawmen and experiments about readium-next
+A repo for storing strawmen and experiments about readium-2